syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 Right now, your controller assumes that each time it reconciles, it needs to create two new resources, a deployment and a service.
 But that is not true!

 The reconcile loop runs periodically, on application start and on resource change among other scenarios.
-In all of these scnearios when the operator tries to create a new deployment and service it will error.
+In all of these scenarios when the operator tries to create a new deployment and service it will error.

 To see this happen, you can just restart your operator in the `Run Shell` tab with: